 Kim Dylla graduated from the University of Virginia with degrees in Art and Computer Science, and was awarded a graduate fellowship for Digital Art.
 Since 2013 she has been a full time traveling artist and designer, for her company Kylla Custom Rock Wear.
 Kylla Custom Rock Wear creates custom stage wardrobes for major performing artists in the heavy metal and rock world, and has clients in 72 countries worldwide.

-An accomplished artist, Kim's "machine paintings" of high-energy physics labs have been exhibited on both coasts, and sold to the collections of clients in the United States and Europe.
-She has painted from imagery she gathered primarily of the Continuous Electron Beam Accelerator Facility and Free Electron Laser at Jefferson Labs in Newport News, Virginia, as well as the Wendelstein Stellarator at the Max Plank Institute in Greifswald, Germany.
+An accomplished artist, Kim's Physics Paintings have been exhibited on both coasts, and sold to the collections of clients in the United States and Europe.
+Her Stellarator paintings were shown at the 2022 Physics Congress in Washington DC.
 Also working in interactive installation, she has exhibited pieces that synthesize computer vision technology, alternative MIDI interfaces, and interactive video with traditional media, authoring her own customized scripts.